Franna88/medwave/PRIVACY_POLICY_WEB.md

 - **Effective Date**: Clearly indicate when changes take effect
 - **Review Options**: Allow reasonable time to review changes before they take effect

+## Health App Features Declaration

+MedWave Provider is a **Health App** as defined by Google Play Store policies.
+Our app includes the following health-related features:

+### Medical Features
+- **Clinical Decision Support**: AI-powered wound assessment and treatment recommendations
+- **Healthcare Services and Management**: Comprehensive patient and wound care management system
+- **Medical Reference and Education**: Access to wound care protocols, ICD-10 codes, and clinical guidelines
+- **Diseases and Conditions Management**: Tracking and management of wound conditions, healing progress, and complications
+- **Medication and Treatment Management**: Documentation of prescribed treatments, medications, and treatment protocols
+- **Physical Therapy and Rehabilitation**: Monitoring wound healing progress and rehabilitation milestones

+### Health and Fitness Features
+- **Nutrition and Weight Management**: Tracking weight changes and nutritional factors affecting wound healing

+### Data Handling for Health Features
+All health data collected through these features is:
+- **Encrypted**: AES-256 encryption at rest, TLS 1.3 in transit
+- **Access-Controlled**: Only accessible by the treating healthcare professional
+- **HIPAA-Compliant**: Stored in HIPAA-compliant infrastructure with Business Associate Agreements
+- **Audit-Logged**: All access and modifications are logged for security and compliance
+- **Not Shared**: Never sold or shared with third parties for marketing purposes

 ## Regulatory Compliance

 This Privacy Policy and our practices comply with:
 - **HIPAA** (Health Insurance Portability and Accountability Act) - United States
 - **POPIA** (Protection of Personal Information Act) - South Africa
 - **GDPR** (General Data Protection Regulation) - European Union
+- **Google Play Health Apps Policy** - Health data handling requirements
 - **Local Privacy Laws** in jurisdictions where the app is used

 ## Contact Information